yasminakoor04/resume_builder_tool/README.md

 This project was built to make professional resume creation easy, flexible, and visually appealing.
 It’s designed for students and job seekers who want a personalized, ready-to-print CV — no design skills needed.

+---

+## 📜 License

+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.